-You can supplement your pig’s diet with fresh veggies, fruit, and grass.
+You can supplement your pig’s diet with fresh veggies, fruit, hay and grass.
 See our “Delectable or Deadly” food and plant list.
 Be careful to limit how much “extras” you feed your pig.
 Excess grass can cause diarrhea and other health issues.
-Fruits and some veggies are high in sugars and so should be given sparingly.
-You may wish to save these sweet treats for special occasions like visiting the vet.
-Good treat options include bits of carrot, broccoli, cheerios and raisins (they are so small a few will not add much sugar to their diet).
-If you do add veggies, you may want to adjust the amount of pig chow you are feeding.
+Certain fruits and vegetables are high in calories and should be given sparingly.
+Low sugar treat options include carrots, cucumbers, bananas, apples, plain popcorn and cheerios.

 Break the feedings into at least two meals a day (three for younger pigs).
 Adding treats in between can keep your pig from getting too hungry and also keep him/her from eating too fast at the next meal.
 Treat toy dispensers are a great tool to spread out food time and activate your piggy’s keen mind and nose.
 If he or she seems to run to the water bowl often while eating, you may choose to sprinkle a small amount of water on his/her food to moisten it (not so much as to make soup).